Master-Musician

 Music is God’s food and truth His Attire” – Sri Satguru Jagjit Singh Ji.

-Traditional classical music has played a very significantrole in attaining heights in spiritualism.
-All the great Guru’s havecomposed hymns called Shabads in different ragas and desiredtheir disciples to sing in ragas accordingly.
-The old Sikh traditionsince the time of Satguru Nanak Dev Ji, was being carried on by Satguru Jagjit Singh Ji with same devotion.
+Traditional classical music has played a significant role in the pursuit of spiritual heights.
+Throughout history, the great Gurus have composed hymns called Shabads in various ragas and encouraged their disciples to sing them accordingly.
+This old Sikh tradition, which dates back to the time of Satguru Nanak Dev Ji, was faithfully upheld by Satguru Jagjit Singh Ji with unwavering devotion.

-He was a great lover of Indian classical Vocal as well as Instrumental music.
-He prefered to sing the Gurbani in the same Raga in which it has been written in Adi Granth Sahib.
+He was an ardent admirer of Indian classical vocal and instrumental music.
+His preference was to sing Gurbani in the same raga in which it was written in the Adi Granth Sahib.

-The Kala Kendra has been established at Sri Bhaini Sahib to promote vocal as well as instrumental music under the supervision of eminent musicians.
-Students from the age of 5 years onward were being trained in classical music under his supreme supervision.
-With his patronage and blessings, many music schools are flourishing in India at Delhi, Jalander, Amritsar, Mandi (Himachal Pradesh) and Jammu for teaching music to children.
-Sri Satguru ji also made special arrangements with world famous Indian classical musicians to tutor children.
-Many talented young namdhari artists were taught by the internationally-reputed musicians like Ustad Vilayat Khan, Ustad Amjad Ali Khan, Pandit Shanta Prasad, Pandit Krishan Maharaj, Pandit Shiv Kumar and Pandit Hari Prasad Churasia.
+The Kala Kendra has been established at Sri Bhaini Sahib to promote both vocal and instrumental music under the guidance of eminent musicians.
+Students as young as 5 years old are being trained in classical music under Satguru Jis supreme supervision.
+With his patronage and blessings, many music schools have flourished in India, including those in Delhi, Jalandhar, Amritsar, Mandi (Himachal Pradesh), and Jammu, dedicated to teaching music to children.

-These and other famous classical musicians namely Ustad Umeed Ali Khan, Ustad Bismillah Khan, Shri Kumar Gandharava, Swami Pagal Das, Pandit Ram Narayan, Pandit Ravi Shankar, Ustad Allah Rakha, Singh Bandhu and Ustad Zakir Hussain have had the honour to participate in Namdhari Sangeet festivals and to have been blessed by Sri Satguruji.
+These and other renowned classical musicians, including Ustad Umeed Ali Khan, Ustad Bismillah Khan, Shri Kumar Gandharava, Swami Pagal Das, Pandit Ram Narayan, Pandit Ravi Shankar, Ustad Allah Rakha, Singh Bandhu, and Ustad Zakir Hussain, have had the honor of participating in Namdhari Sangeet festivals and receiving blessings from Sri Satguruji.

 The following are views of eminent musicians highlighting the greatness of Satguru Jagjit Singh Ji :